-Bill Mondjack and Steve Finke will be supplying package bees again this spring.
-This will be their 7th year helping beekeepers get started with the interesting hobby of raising honey bees!
+Steve Finke will be supplying package bees again this spring.
+This will be his 8th year helping beekeepers get started with the interesting hobby of raising honey bees!

-They have two pickup dates on the schedule.
-You can order by printing the linked order forms below and sending the form and payment to Bill or go to www.meadowviewbees.com to order direct online.
+They have three pickup dates on the schedule.
+Go to www.meadowviewbees.com to order direct online.

 For more information on packages, prices, nucs, and any other updates please click here.